Intermittency suppression in turbulence via forced light particles

 In \autoref{fig:sweep}, we study how the amplitude and frequency of the Lagrangian forcing influence flatness.
-Panel~(a) shows a sweep over forcing amplitude, $a_e \in [3.125, 50]a_{\eta}$, at a fixed frequency $\omega = 2/\tau_{\eta}$, while panel~(b) explores a frequency sweep, $\omega \in [0.5, 8]/\tau_{\eta}$, at fixed amplitude $a_e = 50a_{\eta}$.
-In the amplitude sweep, increasing the forcing amplitude systematically reduces the flatness at small and intermediate scales relative to the case without particles.
-This demonstrates a suppression of intermittency, with the strongest effect observed at $a_e = 50a_{\eta}$.
-In the frequency sweep, we find that increasing the frequency enhances intermittency suppression up to $\omega = 2/\tau_{\eta}$, suggesting a resonance-like effect where the forcing is most effective when tuned to the characteristic timescale of the smallest-scale turbulence.
-Beyond this frequency, however, the flatness returns to levels similar to the case without particles, indicating a decoupling between the external forcing and the flow dynamics.
-This loss of correlation renders the forcing ineffective at higher frequencies.
-Overall, the results highlight that both amplitude and frequency must be carefully tuned for optimal control of intermittency via Lagrangian forcing.
+Panel~(a) shows a sweep over forcing amplitude, $a_e \in [4, 96]a_{\eta}$, at a fixed frequency $\omega = 3.2/\tau_{\eta}$, while panel~(b) explores a frequency sweep, $\omega \in [0.8, 12.8]/\tau_{\eta}$, at fixed amplitude $a_e = 64a_{\eta}$.
+In the amplitude sweep, increasing the forcing amplitude systematically reduces the flatness, at small and intermediate scales relative to the case without particles, up to a certain optimal value after which the effect decreases.
+This demonstrates a suppression of intermittency, with the strongest effect observed at $a_e = 64a_{\eta}$.
+The optimal forcing amplitude can be interpreted through a forcing length $\ell_F = a_e/\omega^2$.
+For the optimal parameters, $\ell_F \simeq 6\ell_\eta$, which is in line with the order of the vortex filament width $\mathcal{O}(\ell_\eta)$ \cite{Ghira2022,Kang2007,Tanahashi2001,daSilva2011,Ganapathisubramani2008}.
+In the frequency sweep, we find that increasing the frequency enhances intermittency suppression up to $\omega = 3.2/\tau_{\eta}$, suggesting a resonance-like effect where the forcing is most effective when its frequency is tuned to the characteristic timescale of the smallest-scale turbulence, $\tau_{\eta}$.
+Beyond this frequency, the flatness returns to levels comparable to the unforced case, indicating a loss of phase coherence between the forcing and the flow dynamics.
+This decorrelation renders the forcing ineffective at higher frequencies.
+The observed resonance was extensively studied in the 1-way coupling regime by Wang et al.~\cite{wang_localization-delocalization_2024}.
+In that work, this resonance was interpreted as a forced damped-oscillator response of the trapped light particles, leading to a transition between localized and delocalized regimes.
+Our results confirm the same mechanism in the fully coupled regime, where the resonance together with the momentum exchange produce a measurable modulation of turbulence intermittency.

-To verify that the observed effects are non-trivial, \autoref{fig:f4_stokes} compares the baseline case without particles to cases with forced particles of varying Stokes numbers: $St = 0.01$ (tracer-like), $St = 1$ (used throughout the paper), and $St = 100$ (heavy-particle-like).
-The goal is to assess whether the feedback effect depends on preferential concentration in vortex filaments, or if it persists regardless of clustering—implying a trivial response.